q0j0p/food/notes/notes.md

 ### Issues

-* How meaningful / useful are the topics derived with LDA?
+- How meaningful / useful are the topics derived with LDA?
-* Quantifiable definition of "healthy"
+- What is a good, quantifiable definition of "healthy" or "wholesome"?

 * Parse recipe ingredient list